Why Do Democrats Hate Saving Money? - February 25th, Hour 2

 They lie about what they are and what they do.

-Yeah, I think that once you've um lost your way, I don't think that you perhaps should be calling yourself the journalist.
+Yeah, I think that once you've lost your way, I don't think that you perhaps should be calling yourself a journalist.

-But on the other hand, I think, you know, journalism's a pretty broad church, and it has been traduced um particularly since the Trump era began, uh, in twenty sixteen.
+But on the other hand, I think, you know, journalism's a pretty broad church and it has been traduced, particularly since the Trump era began in 2016.

-A lot of journalists who had forged relationships with various spooks, and they all lost their minds when Donald Trump came along.
+I think a lot of people like the deep state, the intelligence community, a lot of journalists who had forged relationships with various spooks, they all lost their minds when Donald Trump came along.

-Uh, journalists decided to remember the New York Times famously, the editor said, Well, you know, these are different times and we can't be Objective when it comes to Donald Trump.
+Journalists decided to, remember the New York Times famously, the editor said, well, you know, these are different times and we can't be objective when it comes to Donald Trump.

-And I think the same thing happened with uh the FBI and the CIA and so on.
+And I think the same thing happened with the FBI and the CIA and so on.

-They were gonna go off on their own little frolics, and um, you know, many disasters ensued until Donald Trump came back to try and take control of the government again.
+They were going to go off on their own little frolics and, you know, many disasters ensued until Donald Trump came back to try and take control of the government again.

-And that was their justification for breaking every single rule in journalism, lying to people, being completely biased, only following certain stories, censoring other stories like the laptop for now.
+And that was their justification for breaking every single rule in journalism, lying to people, being completely biased, only following certain stories, censoring other stories like the laptop from now.

-They showed none of the normal curiosity that journalism is meant to um to show.
+They showed none of the normal curiosity that journalism is meant to show.

 I am perfectly entitled to only give one side.

-You could read some of their news stories as if there were opinion columns.
+You could read some of their news stories as if they were opinion columns.

 Yeah, well, nobody does it better than you.